Il ladrone

 Il ladrone (internationally released as The Good Thief and The Thief) is a 1980 Italian comedy film written and directed by Pasquale Festa Campanile.

-For his performance in this film and in Aragosta a colazione, Enrico Montesano was awarded with a Special David di Donatello.
+For his performance in this film and in Aragosta a colazione, Enrico Montesano was awarded with a Special David di Donatello award.

 Plot

 In Palestine, the thief Caleb deceives his victims with fake miracles, and the man gets very upset when he learns that a young man by the name of Christ, the Messiah, performs real miracles, healing people and raising the dead.
 Caleb is jailed by the Romans.
 He will die along with the Messiah.